stfalcon-studio/FrescoImageViewer/README.md

 Simply add margins between images with dimens with setImageMargin(context, dimen) or in `px` using `setImageMarginPx(marginPx)`.

 ###### Status bar visibility
-To show/hide status bar in view mode you can set `hideStatusBar(boolean)` in builder.
+To show/hide status bar in view property you can set `hideStatusBar(boolean)` in builder.
 The default value is `strue`.

 Here is an example that sets possible options: